zdravkov/kendo-docs/api/web/combobox.md

 ---
-nav_title: kendo.ui.ComboBox
+title: kendo.ui.ComboBox
-title: Configuration, methods and events of Kendo UI ComboBox
+page_title: Configuration, methods and events of Kendo UI ComboBox
 description: Learn to configure Kendo UI ComboBox widget, use the documentation guide to operate different types of methods and get familiar with all events, used in ComboBox UI widget.
 ---